Roar! Ikkakumon (JP)

 This is such a weird reversal from Jou/Joe losing it over the eggs… Like… in both versions…

 Tai: “You’re just a big old chicken, Matt!”

 Matt: “Tai, you better take that back!”

-Sora: “Put a cork in it, you three!”
+Sora: “Put a cork in it, you three!
+Now grow up!”

 Wait, what cave?
 Nobody mentioned a cave.
 I certainly didn’t see a cave anyw–wait a minute.
-The sudden awesomeness.
+The sudden coolness.
 The strange hat.
-The randomly-placed, unseen cave…
+The mysterious unseen cave…

 Sora is Batman.

 Oh wait, there’s the cave.
 Nevermind, everyone!
 False alarm!

 [That night, following his utter failure to resolve any disagreements or protect eggs from strange toppings, Jou decides to venture up the mountain himself]